hyperspy/rosettasciio/doc/user_guide/lazy.rst

 in dask and allows for better control of the memory usage.

-In almost all cases the :func:`rsciio.utils.distributed.memmap_distributed` function can be dropped in-place of the :func:`numpy.memmmap` function.
+In almost all cases the :func:`rsciio.utils.distributed.memmap_distributed` function can be dropped in-place of the :class:`numpy.memmap` function.
 It also now supports the ``positions`` parameter which is different from the equivalent numpy function.
 The ``positions`` parameter is a numpy array of positions which maps some arbitrary scan positions to a grid.
 This is useful for loading arbitrary scan positions from a file.
 The ``positions`` parameter does require that the data is chunked only in the navigation axis.